nilsMontenegro/SiRPG/README.md

 # Module 4: Vehicles

 Vehicles can transport characters and goods, they can be mobile bases and they can fight each other.
-The concept of vehicles can be applied to all game settings, and they can range from huge starships to sailing ships to a small van or a donkey chart.
+The concept of vehicles can be applied to all game settings, and they can range from huge starships to sailing vessels to a small van or a donkey chart.

 Different vehicles can be compared in these stats: